How to apply to the Mundus Journalism master's programme

 If your samples are not in English, please include a short English summary (you are welcome to make that summary yourself).

-If your journalism work samples cannot be included in a PDF file (e.g. radio or TV samples on cd/dvd), please include detailed information on your samples and links if possible.
-If needed, the Mundus Consortium might ask you to forward these samples by postal mail.
+If your journalistic work samples cannot be included in a PDF file (e.g. radio or TV samples), please include detailed information about your samples and links if possible.
+If needed, the Mundus Consortium may ask you to forward these samples by postal mail.

 4. Language documents